 Collateral frictions have a profound effect on our economic landscape, ranging from the design of financial securities, laws, institutions, to various rules and regulations.

-· Financial Intermediation Chain in a Search Market, with Ji Shen (coming soon)
+· Financial Intermediation Chain in a Search Market, with Ji Shen and Bin Wei (November 2014)

 · A Search Model of Aggregate Demand for Liquidity and Safety, with Ji Shen, (May 2015)